-Once the necessary data have been input into the MFL, you need to validate the data for each facility.
-Validating the list involves determining if you have data quality issues that need to be resolved.
-This is an ongoing process that should continue throughout the life of the MFL.
-All data in the MFL need to be validated, but accuracy of the signature domain component of the MFL is of particular importance.
+After the necessary data have been input into the MFL, you will need to validate the data for each facility.
+Validating the list involves determining if you have data quality issues that must be resolved.
+This is an ongoing process that continues throughout the life of the MFL.
+All data in the MFL must be validated, but accuracy of the signature domain is considered most important.

 It is recommended that, when possible, individuals familiar with the health facilities in their own localities (for example district health information officers) be responsible for validating the data.
 Data validation can be carried out through supervisory visits or through dedicated visits to the facility to determine the validity of the MFL data.
-If visits are not possible, telephone or email contact with the managing authority can suffice (with the exception of validating coordinates).6
+If visits are not possible, telephone or email contact with the managing authority may be sufficient to obtain the required data (with the exception of validating coordinates).